-Whether you’re running an affiliate program or are looking to form a new affiliate relationship, an affiliate agreement lays out the terms so both parties are aware of their commitments.
-Learn more about what an affiliate agreement is and download a template in PDF or Word format.
+Whether you’re running an affiliate program or looking to form a new affiliate relationship, an affiliate agreement lays out the terms so both parties know their commitments.

 The payment structure you choose will depend on the amounts to be paid by the company to the affiliate.
-Consider the following factors when deciding how to outline compensation in your affiliate agreement:
+Consider the following factors when deciding how to outline compensation in your referral agreement:

 - Conversion rate of the company’s site

 - Average number of sales

 - Traffic to the affiliate’s site

 - Percentage of users that are likely to click on the link to the company’s website

 An affiliate is someone who is compensated for promoting the products and services of another company.
 Today, with so many people using the internet, an affiliate may have thousands or even millions of followers interested in what they have to say.

 An affiliate can make money by promoting specific products and services.
 For example, one company may partner with an affiliate, asking that affiliate to promote the products and services of the company.